microsoft/MPPC23-Power-Apps/lab2/README.md

     ![](./assets/image015.png)

 1. Make sure that the gallery is still in edit mode.
-Select the subtitle.
+Select the **subtitle**.

     ![](./assets/image016.png)